LDS Missionaries and Eating Disorders: It's Time to Talk About It.

 How do I help a loved one with an eating disorder?

-Eating disorders aren’t just happening among some missions around the world but are likely happening in every mission.
-Although I haven’t had the opportunity to get the stats on missionaries with eating disorders, the statistic in general state that 30 million people in just the USA experience an eating disorder, and even that is likely under-reported.
+Eating disorders aren’t just happening among some missions around the world, but are likely happening in every mission.
+Although I haven’t had the opportunity to get the stats on missionaries with eating disorders, the statistics in general state that 30 million people in just the USA experience an eating disorder, and even that is likely under-reported.
 Encountering a missionary with an eating disorder is not a rare occurrence, and we owe it to those suffering to do better at spotting it and getting them to help early on.
 Here are some of my suggestions:

-Don’t comment on weight gain or weight loss in a missionary (or anyone).
+1. Don’t comment on weight gain or weight loss in a missionary (or anyone).
 It’s incredibly unhelpful to comment on a missionary’s weight gain or weight loss.
 It places more emphasis on their bodies, which may increase pressure to be a certain size.

-Don’t demonize weight gain in missionaries.
+2. Don’t demonize weight gain in missionaries.
 Their bodies are still changing and are still in puberty.
 Please don’t forget that these people are still teenagers or young adults who have bodies that are still changing and growing.
 Of course, it’s possible and even healthy for them to gain weight.
 Their bodies are not done growing.

-Don’t expect an eating disorder to be a result of a lack of faith or spirituality, and don’t reinforce that it will go away with having increased spirituality.
+3. Don’t expect an eating disorder to be a result of a lack of faith or spirituality, and don’t reinforce that it will go away with having increased spirituality.
 Try and notice what messages you are portraying with what you are speaking about when it comes to eating disorders.
 Spirituality may be an important part of recovery for some people, but it’s not all of it.
 Eating disorders don’t develop because of a lack of faith.

-Remember those with eating disorders are experiencing a lot of shame.
+4. Remember those with eating disorders are experiencing a lot of shame.
 Be gentle and loving when approaching this.
 It costs nothing to be gentle and kind to those struggling.
 You don’t have to understand what they are going through in order to be supportive.
 Be aware they are already feeling shame and like there is something wrong with them.

-Eating disorders are complex and complicated mental illnesses so please seek help from a trained eating disorder professional early on.
+5. Eating disorders are complex and complicated mental illnesses so please seek help from a trained eating disorder professional early on.
 Waiting and trying to figure out how to manage an eating disorder on your own ends up prolonging recovery.
 Find a therapist and dietitian specializing in the treatment of eating disorders.
-Eating disorders require specific training and finding someone you connect with as soon as possible will make a difference.
+Eating disorders require specific training, and finding someone you connect with as soon as possible will make a difference.

-Eating disorders are often kept secret for a long time.
+6. Eating disorders are often kept secret for a long time.
 Provide an open and accepting approach if you notice signs of an eating disorder.
 Eating disorders are more common than we realize, and we may be tempted to make a joke or make light of them because we don’t understand how painful they are.
-If you see someone struggling, show you are open and safe to talk to.
+If you see someone struggling, show that you are open and safe to talk to.

-If a missionary is sent home because of their eating disorder, they will feel an increased amount of shame.
+7. If a missionary is sent home because of their eating disorder, they will feel an increased amount of shame.
 Remember to be sensitive.
 Eating disorders require therapeutic and medical intervention and take time to recover from. if a missionary is struggling with an eating disorder, it may be better for them to be is home where they can devote time and energy to getting better.

 Be aware that anxiety and depression are commonly diagnosed with an eating disorder, and missionaries may be experiencing these for the first time during their missions.
 Depression and anxiety may be the first symptom to be noticed with an eating disorder as previously mentioned, eating disorders aren’t always apparent.
 Missions are stressful and may provoke anxiety and depression.
 This isn’t the result of not having enough faith or diligence; it’s a healthy reaction to stress.

-Eating disorder treatment in utah can help.
+Eating disorder treatment in Utah can help.

 The most important thing to know is that eating disorders require treatment.
 A missionary isn’t going to just grow out of it.
 They might become better at hiding it, but they don’t just snap out of it.
 Eating disorder treatment can be life-changing for missionaries experiencing an eating disorder.
 Effectively treating an eating disorder consistent with working with a therapist, dietitian, medical provider, and often a psychiatrist.

 Eating disorders are a complex mental health issue and require specialized care and a team approach.
 Recovering from an eating disorder requires the support of family members and friends.
-This is one of the most important parts of healing, but really someone struggling with an eating disorder requires all of them to get better.
+This is one of the most important parts of healing, but really, someone struggling with an eating disorder requires all of them to get better.

 Begin eating disorder treatment in Utah

-Meet with a mental health professional
+2. Meet with a mental health professional

-Start eating disorder recovery
+3. Start eating disorder recovery

 Online Therapy in Utah for Eating Disorder Treatment

-I realize having access to a therapist specializing in eating disorder treatment is absolutely essential when trying to recover.
+I realize having access to a therapist specializing in eating disorder treatment is essential when trying to recover.
 This is why I provide online therapy in Utah.
 This allows you to securely and conveniently receive counseling without leaving home and traveling to a specialist.

 About the Author